In This Article

 How Can Proxies Be Used to Enhance the Efficiency and Reliability of Glassdoor Scraping?

-While scraping the front page of jobs in a certain country won’t trigger any anti-scraping measures from Glassdoor, it won’t stay that way if you will extend the scope of your web scraping.
-For example, if you want to gather a dataset of available positions for a certain job and a country over time, you will need to scrape a lot and run scripts rather frequently.
+For example, if you want to gather a dataset of available positions for a certain job and a country over time, you will need to scrape a lot and run scripts rather frequently to get enough job data.

-If you use the same IP address for large-scale web scraping like the one described, you might get interrupted by Glassdoor blacklisting your IP address.
+If you use the same IP address for large-scale web scraping as the one described, you might get interrupted by the Glassdoor website blacklisting your IP address.
 For this reason, web scrapers use proxies.
-They act as middlemen between the client and the service they want to scrape, enabling the client to hide their IP address and the amount of requests they are sending to the website.
+They act as middlemen between the client and the service they want to scrape, enabling the client to hide their IP address and the number of requests they're sending to the website.

-A great option for scraping Glassdoor is to use residential proxies.
-They are proxies that originate from real IP addresses that are distributed all around the world.
-For this reason, they are not bound to trigger detection as much as proxies that come from a data center would.
+A great option for a Glassdoor scraper is to use residential proxies.
+They're proxies that originate from real IP addresses that are distributed all around the world.
+They aren't bound to trigger detection as much as proxies that come from a data center would.

-First, you will need to find the server, username, and password information for your proxy server.
+First, you'll need to find the server, username, and password information for your proxy server.

-If you’re using IPRoyal proxies, you can find this information in your dashboard—server is the concatenation of host and port fields.
+If you’re using IPRoyal proxies, you can find this information in your dashboard.
+The server is the concatenation of the host and port fields.

 glassdoor 4.png